Key takeaways

 Table of Contents

-- Google understands the relationship
+- Google crawled the alternate URL.

 When this status is normal (do nothing)